ONSdigital/dp-dd-metadata-editor/README.md

 ### Running
 `java -jar target/dp-dd-metadata-editor-1.0-SNAPSHOT.jar`

-Or to run in debug (port 5005)
+Or to run in debug (connect on port 5005)

 `mvn spring-boot:run`

-Got to `localhost:2300/` and you will be presented with a form allowing you to view/add/update the metadata for given dataset (assuming you have a dataset loaded into you database).
+Go to `localhost:23000/` and you will be presented with a form allowing you to view/add/update the metadata for given dataset (assuming you have a dataset loaded into you database).